eccentricOrange/personal-blogs/docs/features.md

 See the [Python documentation](https://docs.python.org/3/library/functions.html) for more built-in functions.

 ## 2. Python Docstring
 These are strings used for documenting a Python module, class, function or method in a consistent format.
 They are used to generate online or offline documentation, and editors like VS Code will automatically pick up on them (and Markdown formatting!) to give tooltips.
-[See `docstring` convention](https://www.python.org/dev/peps/pep-0257/)
+[See `docstring` convention](https://www.python.org/dev/peps/pep-0257/).

+It may also interest you to look into these:
+1.  **Doxygen:** A tool for generating documentation from source code.
+[See `Doxygen` documentation](https://www.doxygen.nl/).
+2.  **Guide to documenting Python code:** A look at the technical aspects of writing documentation for Python code, by Real Python.
+[Link to article](https://realpython.com/documenting-python-code/)
+3.  **Write The Docs:** A community/wiki with information on writing *good* documentation.
+[Link to website](https://www.writethedocs.org/).

 Here's an example from a project I'm working on: